Welcome to my Crazy Knifemaker app review!

 Crazy Knifemaker is only available for Android devices and requires access to your Wi-Fi and network connections.
 I don’t think there is a serious risk with this kind of permission, though.

-Just like most games, Crazy Knifemaker is funded by advertising, so watching video ads will become second nature to you.
+Just like most games, Crazy Knifemaker is funded by advertising.

-More specifically, it entices players to view adverts in return for rewards, which is a well-known trick to maximize profits.
+More specifically, it entices players to watch videos in return for rewards, which is a well-known trick to maximize profits.

 How to Play Crazy Knifemaker?